hashicorp/vault/website/source/docs/http/sys-auth.html.md

   <dt>Description</dt>
   <dd>
     Read the given auth path's configuration.
-Returns the current time in seconds for each TTL, which may be the system default or a auth path specific value.
+Returns the current time in seconds for each TTL, which may be the system default or a auth path specific value. _This endpoint requires `sudo` capability on the final path, but the same functionality can be achieved without `sudo` via `sys/mounts/auth/[auth_path]/tune`._
   </dd>

   <dt>Method</dt>